 Claire Silberman is a philanthropist and former lawyer who supports many progressive organizations.
 Claire practiced corporate litigation and banking law until 1997.
 She occasionally consulted in the financial compliance area of Promontory Financial Group, a consulting firm for global financial services companies, from 2002-2006.

-Claire holds a BA and JD from Stanford University, and has lived in Brooklyn Heights with her husband and kids since 1988.
+Claire holds a BA and JD from Stanford University, and has lived in Brooklyn Heights with her husband and sons (and currently 5 cats) since 1988.
 She was born and raised in Birmingham, Alabama.

 Alex Sink most recently served as a Senior Advisor with Tampa, Florida-based Hyde Park Capital.
 The firm offers services for investment banking, mergers and acquisitions, and capital raising.